canh25xp/ARTC/slide.md

 ---

-## Key Takeaways

-1. CLI provides more control than GUI
-2. Start with basic commands and gradually learn advanced ones
-3. Understand the meaning behind command names
-4. Use documentation tools like `man` and `tldr`
-5. Practice regularly and build your own workflows
-6. Be cautious with powerful commands

----

 ## Thank You !

-Feel free to have leave any question!
+Feel free to have leave any question